line-em/book-blog-ts/src/content/books/2022/18_TheThingAroundYourNeck-NoseuPescoço.md

 month: "October"
 score: 4
 image: "./images/books22/noseupescoco.jpg"
-genre: ["Black Author", "Short Stories", "Pessimist", "Immigrants", "African"]
+genre: ["Black Author", "Short Story", "Pessimist", "Immigrants", "African"]
 ---

 This one was a very good read - Chimamanda is indeed a great author, and I loved reading her short stories.
 This is a collection of 12 of them, all dealing with similar themes, loneliness, immigration and/or the disconnect between two different cultures (most of the time, between nigerians/africans and USA), and overall they’re more sad and pessimist in tone.